Pusty/writeups/ASISFinals2019/README.md

     Description:
     Secrets are kept out of reach for outsiders inside the helix!
 Can you bring them out?

-Helix contains a 64bit Linux binary and a file named "flag.enc" probably containing the flag in an encrypted format.
+Helix contains a 64bit Linux binary and a file named `flag.enc` probably containing the flag in an encrypted format.
-To run Helix a file named "flag" is required to exist, which is then encrypted and written to "flag.enc"
+To run Helix a file named `flag` is required to exist, which is then encrypted and written to `flag.enc`

 ## Solution

 Looking into the binary the inner workings can be summarized as:

-  - Check for the "flag" file and read it if it exists
+  - Check for the `flag` file and read it if it exists
-  - Determine the first x for which x*x >= length(fileContent) is correct
+  - Determine the first x for which `x*x >= length(fileContent)` is correct
-  - Fill a C++ vector with the fileContent and (x*x - fileContent) random bytes
+  - Fill a C++ vector with the fileContent and `(x*x - fileContent)` random bytes
-  - Calculate a random variable o and apply (c+o)&0xFF for each byte in the previously created vector
+  - Calculate a random variable o and apply `(c+o)&0xFF` for each byte in the previously created vector
   - Split the vector into a vector of x vectors, where each vector contain x elements of the original vector
-  - Put the vector of vectors through a recursive scrambling method which outputs a vector<byte> containing the encrypted and scrambled data
+  - Put the vector of vectors through a recursive scrambling method which outputs a vector containing the encrypted and scrambled data
-  - Write the bytes of the scrambled data into the "flag.enc" file
+  - Write the bytes of the scrambled data into the `flag.enc` file

-The scrambling method outputs different patterns depending on x, and for the provided "flag.enc" file, which is 11881 bytes in size, x is 109.
+The scrambling method outputs different patterns depending on x, and for the provided `flag.enc` file, which is 11881 bytes in size, x is 109.
 Based on this I wrote a gdb script that creates a dummy flag file of size x*x and traces the recursive scrambling and access to data to create an array containing the scrambled order of indexes for a given x.

 ```python